Insular monasticism: The Abbey Church of Saint Peter and Saint Paul, Monkwearmouth–Jarrow

 Benedict Biscop was a young noble at the court of Oswiu of Berenicia.
 In 653, at the age of twenty-five, he made his first pilgrimage to Rome to pray at the tombs of SS.
 Peter and Paul.
 Twelve years later, he returned to Rome, and on his return stopped at Lérins Abbey and became a Benedictine monk, taking the "Benedict".
 In 669, while again in Rome, he was assigned to accompany the new Archbishop of Canterbury Theodore of Tarsus to England as interpreter.
 Theodore named Biscop abbot of SS.
 Peter and Paul's, in Canterbury.
 In 674, Benedict Biscop founded St Peter's Abbey at Wearmouth on land given by King Ecgfrith of Northumbria.
 He traveled to Francia to bring back stonemasons and glassworkers to construct a monastery in the Pre-Romanesque style.
 It was one of the first stone buildings in Northumbria since the Roman period.
 The king was so pleased that seven years later, he donated additional land for the Abbey of St. Paul of Tarsus seven miles away at Jarrow.
 Biscop staffed Jarrow with monks from Monkwearmouth, and asked Ceolfrith to serve as abbot.
 One of those who relocated from Monkwearmouth was Ceolfrith's student Bede.
 Biscop envisioned the abbeys as a double monastery and Ceolfrith eventually became abbot overseeing both locations.
 St. Peter's had a stained glassworks near the River Wear.
 Craft and industrial activity (such as metal- and glass-working) were carried out at St. Paul's near the River Tyne.
 The Abbey Church of Saint Peter and Saint Paul, Monkwearmouth–Jarrow had an extensive library of books collected by Biscop during his trips to the continent.
 Ceolfrith added to the collection.
 The scriptorium developed a faster script in order to keep up with demand from across Europe for copies of its scholarly output.

-Physic gardens (700 AD), which were gardens of medicinal or healing herb, were placed in squares surrounded by monastic cloisters.
+Physic gardens (700 AD), which were gardens of medicinal or healing herbs, were placed in squares surrounded by monastic cloisters.
 Later, these gardens added culinary herbs and orchards of unusual fruit and nut trees.